Cuates/centosinstall/additionalpackage/sonarr/Readme.md

         * None
       * Recycling Bin Cleanup
         * 7
+    * Permissions
+      * For Mac OS and Linux
+        * Leave as is if you do not know what you are doing
+          * chmod Folder
+            * 755 drwxr-xr-x
     * Root Folders
       * path\to\root\folder
+    * Click Save Changes
   * Profiles
     * Release Profiles
       * English_Translated